|

 paper.
 His works are understated expressions of symbolic form characterized

+by grand gesture.
 His Fossilized Birds are encased in steel

 cages enabling the viewer to come into contact with their own vulnerability